linux-system-roles/sap-preconfigure/README.md

 ```

 ### Linux group name of the database user
-The following variable contains the name of the group which is used for the database(s), e.g. dba.
+The following variable contains the name of the group which is used for the database(s), e.g. 'dba'.
 ```yaml
 sap_preconfigure_db_group_name
 ```